Navigator - Curriculum | ISTARI

 Johann Wolfgang von Goethe

-The final session of the Navigator is the culminating session that seeks to consolidate all of the knowledge and skills gained throughout the program.
-It provides a final toolkit that can empower cyber executives to implement their learning within their respective companies.
-This session serves as a platform for participants to share their strategic thinking, leadership abilities, and newfound expertise and how as a cohort, they can continue their journey as a community of peers.
+The final session culminates all the knowledge and skills gained throughout the programme.
+It provides a toolkit that can empower cyber executives to put their learning into action within their respective companies.
+This session serves as a platform for participants to share their strategic thinking, leadership abilities and new-found expertise and how as a cohort they can continue their journey as a community of peers.